 Who Pays for Your Child’s Activities After Divorce?

 If your child is involved in after-school activities, costs can add up quickly.
 You may be wondering if these extracurricular costs can be included in your child support.
 While there is no specific legal requirement for child support to cover these costs, many courts will rule for a modification of child support from the non-custodial parent to account for extraordinary costs outside the normal amount.
 If you are paying for all of your child’s extracurricular activities while also paying child support, you may be entitled to a modification.
-Attorneys at Louis P. Winner can help you figure out if you should fight to pay less, or request more, depending on your circumstances and your child’s activities.
+Attorneys at Winner Law Group, LLC can help you figure out if you should fight to pay less, or request more, depending on your circumstances and your child’s activities.

 What Expenses Count?